 Students do not have to have extensive technology experience prior to entering the ETEC program, however successful students bring with them to the program a love of learning technology and an ability to explore new technologies independently as well as in the classroom and/or corporate settings.

-The Instructional Technology Program offers two Certificates.
+The Instructional design and Technology Program offers two Certificates.